 This is because of pollutants in the air

 specifically those from exhaust fumes which, according to a new study from scientists in the US, exist inside vehicles in far greater quantities than was thought.

 Governments regularly monitor pollution levels at roadsides, but a research team at Duke University in Durham, North Carolina, wondered if these truly reflected what drivers and passengers were exposed to when inside their vehicles.

 30 motorists recruited

 To test this, scientists created a device that could be strapped to the passenger seat of a car and take readings during the daily commute.
-They chose Atlanta, Georgia – famous for its congestion and people’s reliance on cars to get around – as their test site, and recruited 30 motorists to take part.
+They chose Atlanta, Georgia famous for its congestion and people’s reliance on cars to get around as their test site, and recruited 30 motorists to take part.

 The results of this small-scale trial were astounding: the device inside the car measured up to twice as much particulate matter as the roadside sensors.
-Additionally, researchers found that this pollution contained twice the amount of chemicals that cause oxidative stress.
+Additionally, researchers found that this pollution contained twice the amount of chemicals that cause oxidative stress

 Oxidative stress is defined as ‘a state of physiological or psychological strain caused by adverse stimuli, physical, mental, or emotional, internal or external, that tend to disturb the functioning of an organism and which the organism naturally desires to avoid’.

 It is precisely what people are aiming to counter when they load up on antioxidants

 Medical experts in both London and Turkey have been investigating links between oxidative stress and androgenetic alopecia (male pattern baldness) with the latter suggesting that it can lead to 'early-onset' aka premature male pattern hair loss

 The London team, meanwhile, worked on a report entitled ‘Oxidative Stress-Associated Senescence in Dermal Papilla Cells of Men with Androgenetic Alopecia’.